Bixente Lizarazu

-In a twelve-year international career from 1992 to 2004, Lizarazu played in three European championships and two World Cups for France, winning the 1998 FIFA World Cup and UEFA Euro 2000.
+In a 12-year international career from 1992 to 2004, Lizarazu earned 97 caps for the France national team.
+He played in three UEFA European Championships and two FIFA World Cups for France, winning the 1998 World Cup and UEFA Euro 2000.

 Early life

-Lizarazu was born in Saint-Jean-de-Luz, Pyrénées-Atlantiques.
+Lizarazu was born in Saint-Jean-de-Luz, Pyrénées-Atlantiques, and grew up in Hendaye; both cities being located in the French Basque Country.
+He is of Basque descent.